PieFlavr/Raylib-Window-Pong/as1/README.md

 ### [OPTIONAL] FETCHING SUBMODULEs

 If you cloned the repository normally without `--recurse-submodules` or there are issues with the submodules, they must be fetched manually.
-To fetch them manually, from the main directory run the following...
+To fetch them manually, from the main directory (../CS381), run ALL the following...

 ```bash
 git submodule add https://github.com/joshuadahlunr/raylib-cpp.git